A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: Three Degrees of Quarrel

 Consider what a reciprocal strong quarrel implies for a weighted voting game $\mathcal{G}$.
 If $\hat{\mathcal{G}}$ contains a strong quarrel between $i$ and $j$, then if both of them vote {\sc yes} together in $\mathbb{S}\cup \mathbbm{\{i,j\}}$, this forces the weight of {\bf both} two players to $0$.

 Again, a reciprocal strong {\sc yes}-quarrel clearly satisfies YQ: because the original game $\mathcal{G}$ is monotonic, satisfying \ref{eq:YQs} entails satisfying both \ref{eq:YQ1} and \ref{eq:YQ2}.
-Reciprocal strong quarrelling does not, however, satisfy {\em monotonicity}.
+Reciprocal strong quarrelling does not, however, satisfy transformation {\em monotonicity}.
 This is because a reciprocal strong quarrel affects not just the quarrellers themselves as a pair, but also implies that neither can effectively cooperate with any other members of $S\cup \{i,j\}$ either.
 Since by definition of a reciprocal strong quarrel the outcome of $\mathbb{S}\cup\mathbbm{\{i,j\}}$ is equal to the outcome of $\mathbb{S}$, monotonicity may be violated.
 This can be seen with a simple example.
 Consider the two-player game $\mathcal{G}$ with {\sc yes}-successful sets $\mathcal{W}=\{ \{1\}, \{2\}, \{1,2\} \}$.
 When players $1$ and $2$ quarrel, we have a game $\hat{\mathcal{G}}$ where $\{1\} \in \hat{\mathcal{W}}$ and $\{2\} \in \hat{\mathcal{W}}$, but $\{1,2\} \notin \hat{\mathcal{W}}$.

-However, such local violations of monotonicity are the only possible violations.
-In particular, a reciprocal strong quarrel is {\em quasi-monotonic}:
+Indeed, such a quarrel satisfies DNMQ: